OctopusDeploy/blog/blog/2023-01/new-devops-performance-clusters/index.md

 ## Software delivery performance clusters

 If you've followed the State of DevOps Report for a while, you'll be familiar with the software delivery performance clusters.
 Each group represents a different level of performance against throughput and stability metrics.
-This usually results in four clusters.
+This usually results in 4 clusters.

 | Performance level | Lead time      | Deployment frequency           | Change failure rate | Mean time to resolve |
 |-------------------|----------------|--------------------------------|---------------------|----------------------|